-(a) Includes asylum seekers who are 'in the review window' where relevant. (b) Includes protection outcomes since 19 September 2013. (c) Excluded Fast Track represents asylum seekers at various stages of processing who have been excluded from merits review. (d) Excludes a small number of asylum seekers on Temporary Humanitarian Stay (subclass 449) or the stage of the stag - (d) Excludes a small number of asylum seekers on Temporary Humanitarian Stay (subclass 449) or Temporary Humanitarian Concern (subclass 786) visas who have not yet lodged, are currently in the process or have already been finally determined. - (e) BVE in community includes those asylum seekers who previously held a BVE and are now undergoing a re-grant process.
-220 of 223 - (f) Includes those asylum seeker who are in correctional facilities.
+(a) Includes asylum seekers who are 'in the review window' where relevant. (b) Includes protection outcomes since 19 September 2013. (c) Excluded Fast Track represents asylum seekers at various stages of processing who have been excluded from merits review. (d) Excludes a small number of asylum seekers on Temporary Humanitarian Stay (subclass 449) or the stage of the subclass 449) or the subclass 449 or the subclas - excluded from merits review.

+(d) Excludes a small number of asylum seekers on Temporary Humanitarian Stay (subclass 445) of Temporary Humanitarian Concern (subclass 786) visas who have not yet lodged, are currently in the process or have already been finally determined.

+(a) RVF in community includes those asylum seekers who previously held a BVE and are now - (f) Includes those asylum seeker who are in correctional facilities.